orchidglobal/orchid_ddm/UPDATE.md

 ## Camera
 - Updated UI And Redesigned Toolbars
-- Added A Shutter Animation
+- Added a Shutter Animation
 - Migrated To OrchidJS